Home

 BI — it is set for small fast queries where you don't want to spend very much time in split calculations and it just reads the blocks and splits blindly based on HDFS blocks and it deals with it after that

-Hybrid — if there's a lot of small or if there are lots of small files or there's a lot of files that will use the BI strategy otherwise it will use ETL
+Hybrid — if there are a lot of small or if there are lots of small files or there's a lot of files that will use the BI strategy otherwise it will use ETL

 I recommend using the ORC split strategy as BI by setting the parameter below: